 Revisit the life and legacy of "Mister Rogers' Neighborhood" star and host, Fred Rogers, in this documentary.
 It's emotional and moving, so have some tissues handy.

 When filmmaker Andrew Jarecki learned that one of his subjects, a professional clown, was the son and brother of two men convicted of child sexual abuse in a 1980s criminal trial, he used home videos as well as interviews to compile a documentary to explore it.

 Free Solo (2018)

 Ever wondered how YouTube stars are made, or how young influencers reach almost celebrity-like status?
-This documentary follows a 16-year-old boy living in rural Tennessee.
-A rising social media star, he tries to escape his life and upbringing by building a following based on teen girl lust.
+This documentary follows a 16-year-old boy living in rural Tennessee who is a rising social media star.
+He tries to escape his life and upbringing by building a following based on teen girl lust.

 Addicted to Sexting (2015)

-This documentary is compelling, and often humorous.
-It examines the rise of sexting from different perspectives, and how the social phenomenon effects the lives of those engaged in it.
+This documentary is compelling and often humorous.
+It examines the rise of sexting from different perspectives, and how the social phenomenon affects the lives of those engaged in it.

 Renowned documentary filmmaker Albert Maysles offers an intimate look into the life of self-described "geriatric starlet" and NYC-based style icon Iris Apfel in the film Iris.
-"It's a delight to spend time in Apfel's company, and thanks to Albert Maysles, we can," writes Walter Addiego in SF Gate.
+"It's a delight to spend time in Apfel's company, and thanks to Albert Maysles, we can," notes SF Gate.

 Get an intimate look into Justice Ruth Bader Ginsburg in this documentary.
 Filmmakers explore how she changed the world for women, making it an especially poignant film.